jon-e-turner/security_engineer_code_test/ConfigChecker/README.md

 To ensure the application is adaptable as new requirements emerge, I will follow a simplified domain-driven design.
 The input data domain for this project is the ["Resource"](./Models/Resource.cs).
 The output data domain will is the ["Finding"](./Models/Finding.cs).

+Use channels to provide data flow between the file uploader and the configuration checker.